-Pic Picture Symptom Remarks 1.
+Pict Picture Symptom Remarks 1.
 Picture does not look like a high-definition picture.
 Not all signals are high-definition signals.
-To receive high-defini- tion programming from your cable or satellite provider, you must subscribe to the provider's high-definition service.
-Some over- the-air broadcasts are in high-definition and can be received with a high-quality antenna suited to your location.
-2. Picture has become noticeably dimmer.
-Adjust picture brightness and contrast to maximum levels.
+To receive high-definition programming from your cable or satellite provider, you must subscribe to the provider's high-definition service.
+Some overthe-air broadcasts are in high-definition and can be received with a high-quality antenna suited to your location.
+2. Picture is getting dimmer over time.
 The lamp is nearing the end of its life.
 Order a new lamp.
 See Appendix C for ordering information and replacement instructions.
 3. Split Screen does not display a sub-picture.
 Make sure the Parental Lock is off.Not all inputs can be displayed as a sub-picture.
 4. CableCARD channel is not shown as Split Screen sub-picture when CableCARD channel is the main image.
 CableCARD allows only one channel at a time to be used.
 5. There is a large black or gray rectangle on the screen.
 The TV's analog closed captioning has been set to "text" mode in the Captions menu.
 Turn off because there is no text information being broadcast.
 6. You cannot view a picture when playing a VHS tape.
 Check your VCR's owner's guide for further troubleshooting.
 7. VCR or DVD player's on-screen menus jitter up and down.
 Possible cause: Many VCRs and DVD players provide on-screen menus at only half-resolution.
 These lower-resolution graphics may appear to jitter up and down when the TV converts them to high-definition graphics.

-Pic Picture Symptom Remarks 8.
-When viewing a stopped VCR, white lines are rolling on the screen.
+8. When viewing a stopped VCR, white lines are rolling on the screen.
 Turn off video mute for the VCR.
 Begin playing the tape.
 Change the VCR input to the antenna input.

-9. Screen is black when trying to view digital channels or IEEE 1394 device.
+Pict Picture Symptom Remarks 9.
+Screen is black when trying to view digital channels or IEEE 1394 device.
 The PerfectColor [TM] color balance has been incorrectly set.
-Press VIDEO repeatedly until you see the PerfectColor option and press ENTER to open the PerfectColor [TM] menu.
+Press VIDEO repeatedly until you see the PerfectColor option and press ENTER to open the PerfectColor TM menu.
 10. DVCR analog/digital problems.
 If the tape is currently playing but no picture displays, there may be a mismatch of the media with the display.
 Press INPUT to display the Input Selection menu.
 Press ENTER for the DVCR device.
 If digital is selected, try analog, or if analog is selected, try digital.
+11. Cannot see a picture from a DV Camcorder.
+The TV cannot process DV signals.
+Use analog audio and video connections.

-Indi Indicators Symptom Remarks 1.
+Ind Indicators Symptom Remarks 1.
 Lamp indicator light is a constant red.
 Turn the TV off for at least 2 minutes.
 Turn it back on.
 If light is still red, the lamp has failed.
 Replace it.
 See Appendix C for lamp replacement information.
-For questions, call Mitsubishi Consumer Relations at 800-332-2119.
+For questions, please call Mitsubishi Consumer relations at (800) 332-2119.
 2. Lamp indicator light is a flashing yellow.
 Lamp cover door is open or lamp cartridge is not secure.
 See Appendix C for lamp replacement information.
 3. Status indicator light is a steady yellow.
 Room temperature has exceeded proper levels.
 Cool the room.
 4. Status indicator light is a steady/flashing red.
 Service is required.
-Contact your dealer or a Mitsubishi Autho- rized Service Center to arrange for a service evaluation.
-Listings of Mitsubishi Authorized Service locations can be obtained from our web site, www.mitsubishi-tv.com or by calling 1-800-332- 2119.
+Contact your dealer or a Mitsubishi Authorized Service Center to arrange for a service evaluation.
+Listings of Mitsubishi Authorized Service locations can be obtained from our web site, www.mitsubishi-tv.com or by calling 1-800-332-2119.